The Story Behind The Jettison Daiquiri

 In this play off of a traditional Daiquiri, fresh strawberries and tangy lemon curd balance sweet and sour flavors.
 It's a tropical twist on a classic.

-The Coconut Airman Recipe:
+The Frozen Eggnog Recipe:

 The Mai Tai Recipe: